digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

     > Now is a good time to test that the speakers are connected correctly by turning on the radio {: .block-note}

-1. place cover back onto speakers
+1. Place cover back onto speakers
-1. done
+1. Done

 ### Rear Speakers - Wagon